nachocaru/xaprb.com/content/blog/2006-05-26-how-to-write-full-outer-join-in-mysql.md

   </tr>
 </table>

-Now there is a way to tell between the Navel row, which I don&#8217;t want, and the Valencia, which I do: the Navel has non-`NULL` values in the rightmost copy of `apples`, but the Valencia doesn&#8217;t.
+Now there is a way to tell between the Navel row, which I don't want, and the Valencia, which I do: the Navel has non-`NULL` values in the rightmost copy of `apples`, but the Valencia doesn't.
 All I have to do is eliminate rows that have matching values:

 <pre>select * from mutex
    left outer join apples as a on i = 0